tommander/mahjongg/README.md

 ## Development

-There is plenty of room for improvements, bug fixes, and new features.
+There is certianly *plenty* of room for improvements, bug fixes, and new features.

+Feel free to read [DEVELOPMENT.md](DEVELOPMENT.md) for some quick onboarding.

 I'll be very thankful if you: